The care and bioactive maintenance of a Tokay Gecko

 Wild Caught VS Captive Bred buying

 Most Tokay Geckos available in the pet trade are wild caught and will come with the issues that wild caught animals can have.
-It is recommended to purchase captive bred unless you are an experienced keeper and have the ability to deworm and monitor for any virus’ or fungus’.
+It is recommended to only purchase captive bred, there will be a need for deworming and monitor for any virus’ or fungus’ in a professional setting if not.
 Captive bred animals are much easier to acclimate in a bioactive terrarium, easier to feed and may have less internal issues than wild caught Tokay Geckos.

 Plant and UVB Lighting

-With Tokay Geckos being from tropical rainforests these geckos need a heat source that provides a solid basking spot of 90° and an ambient temperature of 75° on the cool side.
+With Tokay Geckos being from tropical rainforests these geckos need a heat source that provides a solid basking spot around 82-84° and an ambient temperature of 75° on the cool side.
 Having the temperature gradient is best for the gecko's overall health to thermoregulate, being cold blooded.
 A schedule of 12 hours a day for both lights is optimal and can be simplified by using a timer.
-The bulb we suggest to start with in an 18 x 18 x 24 enclosure is a 50w bulb and can be dimmed to help control the lighting with a thermostat probe secured on the hot side to read temperatures.
+The bulb we suggest starting with an 18 x 18 x 24 enclosure is a 25w bulb and can be dimmed to help control the lighting with a thermostat probe secured on the hot side to read temperatures.
 The basking area should not be closer than 6" from the light.
 Red nighttime bulbs are not recommended to be used with this species.

 - Ambient 75°-80°